Universal Complexity Bounds Based on Value Iteration for Stochastic Mean Payoff Games and Entropy Games: Introduction

 \subsection{Related Work}

+Value iteration is a fundamental technique in game theory, we refer the reader to the survey of Chatterjee and Henzinger for a general perspective~\cite{Chatterjee2008}.
 The idea of applying value iteration to analyze the complexity of deterministic mean-payoff games goes back to the classical work of Zwick and Paterson~\cite{zwick_paterson}.
 In some sense, the present approach extends this idea to more general classes of games.
 When specialized to stochastic mean-payoff games with perfect information, our bounds should be compared with the ones of Boros, Elbassioni, Gurvich, and Makino~\cite{boros_gurvich_makino,boros_gurvich_makino_convex}.
 The authors of~\cite{boros_gurvich_makino} generalize the ``pumping'' algorithm, developed for deterministic games by Gurvich, Karzanov, and Khachiyan~\cite{gurvich}, to the case of stochastic games.
 The resulting algorithm is also pseudopolynomial if the number of random positions is fixed, see \cref{rk-compar-gurvich} for a detailed comparison.
 The algorithm of Ibsen-Jensen and Miltersen~\cite{ibsen-jensen_miltersen} yields a stronger bound in the case of simple stochastic games, still assuming that the number of random positions is fixed.
 A different approach, based on an analysis of strategy iteration, was developed by Gimbert and Horn~\cite{gimbert_horn} and more recently by Auger, Badin de Montjoye and Strozecki~\cite{auger}.
+Eisentraut, Kelmendi, K\v{r}et\'\i nsk\'y and Wininger developed a value iteration algorithm with guaranteed anytime upper and lower bounds, to solve simple stochastic games~\cite{Eisentraut2022}.
 The value iteration algorithm for concurrent mean-payoff games, under an ergodicity condition, has been studied by Chatterjee and Ibsen-Jensen~\cite{chatterjee_ibsen-jensen}.
 Theorem~18 there gives a $O(|\log\epsilon|/\epsilon)$ bound for the number of iterations needed to get an $\epsilon$-approximation of the mean payoff.
-When specialized to this case, \cref{pr:approx_constant_value} below improves this bound by a factor of $|\log \epsilon|$.
-Another possible general approach to compute the mean payoff would be based on {\em relative value iteration} combined with Krasnoselskii-Mann damping~\cite{baillonbruck}, see~\cite{stott2020}.
-Under some ergodicity condition, this method allows one to get an $\epsilon$-approximation of the mean payoff as well as an approximate optimality certificate in $O(1/\epsilon^2)$ iterations, to be compared with the $O(1/\epsilon)$ iterations of the present algorithm, see \cref{rk-comparewithkm}.
+When specialized to this case, \cref{pr:approx_constant_value} below improves this bound by a factor of $|\log \epsilon|$, see \cref{rk-concurrent}.